Lommix/infinite_worlds/README.md

 All you have to do, is draw some patterns on a reference tilemap and use the in-build editor tool to generate a wave function collapse ruleset from that.

 Then plug it into a special tilemap node, and you are good to go.

+All calculations happen on a different thread!
+Only the drawing part requires the main thread, which makes this pretty fast.

 ![editor](docs/editor.jpeg)